Shaun Draughn

-Kenneth Shaun Draughn (/ˈdroʊn/ "drone"; born December 7, 1987) is a former American football running back.
-He played college football at the University of North Carolina.
-He signed with the Washington Redskins as an undrafted free agent in 2011.
-In his seven year career, Draughn played for seven different teams and spent a preseason with two others.
+Kenneth Shaun Draughn (/ˈdroʊn/ "drone"; born December 7, 1987) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the North Carolina Tar Heels and signed with the Washington Redskins as an undrafted free agent in 2011.
+Draughn was also a member of eight other NFL teams.

 Early life

-Draughn was born on December 7, 1987 in Tarboro, North Carolina to ministers Shirley and Kenneth Draughn.
-He attended Tarboro High School where he won three varsity letters in football as a quarterback, defensive back, linebacker, and running back.
-As a junior, he recorded 952 yards and 18 touchdowns.
+Draughn was born on December 7, 1987, in Tarboro, North Carolina, to ministers Shirley and Kenneth Draughn.
+He attended Tarboro High School, where he won three varsity letters in football as a quarterback, defensive back, linebacker, and running back.
+As a junior, Draughn recorded 952 yards and 18 touchdowns.
 As a senior, he recorded 253 rushing attempts for 1,452 yards, and 21 touchdowns.
-Draughn received all-league honors and was named the Red Zone Player of the Week three times and the Eastern Plains Offensive Player of the Year.
+Draughn received all-league honors and was named the Red Zone Player of the Week thrice and the Eastern Plains Offensive Player of the Year.
 The Daily Sentinel and The Daily Southerner named him the player of the year, and the Rocky Mount Telegram named him the offensive player of the year.
-Rivals.com named him the 10th-ranked, SuperPrep named him the 12th-ranked, and The Charlotte Observer named him the 18th-ranked player in the state of North Carolina.
+Rivals.com named Draughn the 10th-ranked, SuperPrep named him the 12th-ranked, and The Charlotte Observer named him the 18th-ranked player in the state of North Carolina.

 College career

-Draughn sat out the 2006 season on redshirt status.
-He participated as a member of the defensive scout team.
-In 2007, Draughn played in 11 games, mostly on special teams.
-He saw action as a safety against James Madison and Virginia.
+At the University of North Carolina at Chapel Hill, Draughn sat out the 2006 season on redshirt status.

+Draughn participated as a member of the defensive scout team.
+In 2007, he played in 11 games, mostly on special teams.
+Draughn saw action as a safety against James Madison and Virginia.
 He recorded five tackles, including two solo.

-In 2008, Draughn saw action in all 13 games as a tailback and recorded 198 carries for 866 yards and three touchdowns.
-He also made 16 receptions for 81 yards and one touchdown.
+In 2008, Draughn saw action in all 13 games as a tailback and recorded 198 carries for 866 yards and three touchdowns to go along with 16 receptions for 81 yards and one touchdown.

 Professional career

 Washington Redskins

-Draughn signed with the Washington Redskins as an undrafted free agent on July 28, 2011, following the 2011 NFL Draft.
+Draughn signed with the Washington Redskins as an undrafted free agent on July 28, 2011, following the 2011 NFL draft.
 He was cut on September 3 for final roster cuts before the beginning of the 2011 season.